Words. We all use them. We all listen to them. We all communicate with them.

 If you can understand your people better, you will love them better.
 If your people understand you better, they can love you better.

 My husband is decisive, confident, logical, and goal-oriented.
 But, he’s also a know-it-all, doesn’t give compliments often, and can be critical and unsympathetic.
 Before I realized that these traits perfectly describe his red temperament, I tried to change his not-so-great tendencies.
 I tried to force and control him into being what I wanted him to be.
 Honestly, I didn’t really understand him fully or accept him as he was.
-As I’ve learned about his unique temperament, I understand what he needs in order to thrive and feel loved and I can also accept him for the person he is, weaknesses and all.
+As I’ve learned about his unique temperament, I understand what he needs in order to thrive and feel loved and I can also accept him for the person he is, his weaknesses and all.
 Our relationship has flourished as we have learned each other’s temperaments and how we’re wired as individuals.
 We both work from home a lot of days and as I was writing this today, he was leaving to run some errands, and as he was kissing me goodbye, he said that I could have some space and silence while he was gone.
 Swoon.

 When you understand how someone is wired, you can more easily forgive them for their shortcomings and extend grace.